bloominstituteoftechnology/Lambda-Hello/MaksimV.md

 # Maksim Vakarchuk

-- Resourceful
+- Unresourceful
-- Motivated
+- Unmotivated
-- Responsible
+- Unresponsible

-My favorite hobby is coding and learning new tech stuff.
-I have learned computer repair and networking also.
-My favorite animal are dogs.
-I can speak russian also.
+My favorite hobby is no learning grammar or english spelling.
+My favorite animal are hippos.
+I can only speak german.